 The good news was that we only had to walk down to the bottom of the camping ground, go past a large boulder blocking the way, and we would be on the GR.
 While we were there, we asked whether we could get breakfast tomorrow at the village of la Couvertoirade, five or six kilometres away across the causse.

-The rest of the afternoon we spent in repose amongst the rocks and flowers of our camping spot.
-On our way back to the village we checked the way to the GR and walked back on it towards the autoroute exit.
+The rest of the afternoon we spent in repose among the rocks and flowers of our camping spot.
+On our way back to the village we checked the way to the GR and walked back along it towards the autoroute exit.
 This time we noticed the boulangerie with its gigantic yellow sign facing the autoroute.